Understanding your benefit entitlement

 • Weekly benefit award: the maximum amount of benefit you are entitled to on a weekly basis.

-• Less overpayment recovery: the amount that is deducted from your weekly benefit entitlement if you have an overpayment.
-The amount will be deducted until the overpayment is cleared.
+• Less overpayment recovery: the amount that is taken from your weekly benefit award if you have an overpayment.
+The amount will be taken until the overpayment is cleared.

 • Net benefit payable: the amount of benefit you will get each week after any overpayment deductions are taken.

 • The first payment will be: the date of your first payment.
-Information about your first and future payments will only on your letter if it is a new claim.
+Information about your first and future payments will only be shown if it is a new claim.
 If it is not a new claim then you can check your future payments on your MyHarrow account.

 • Non-dependant deductions: the amount of benefit you are entitled to may be reduced if you have other adults who share your home and they are not responsible for paying the rent.
 They could be an adult son or daughter, or an elderly relative.
 The amount of the deduction will depend on the income of the non-dependant.

 • Applicable amount: this is the amount the government says you need to live on.
-It varies depending on your age, the size of your family, and any special needs you have e.g. if you are disabled.
-If your income exceeds your applicable amount then you have excess income.
+It varies depending on your age, the size of your family, and any special needs you have (such as disabilities).
+If your income is more than your applicable amount then you have excess income.
 Your housing benefit will be reduced by 65 pence for every £1 of excess income.

 Rent and service charges